A quick message from Founder, Bill Carlson:

 Post Bed Bug Treatment

-We know that bed bugs are good at hiding, so if you've had your home treated for bed bugs, you may see them after treatment.
-It is also possible that if some of the eggs survived the treatment, you will see more bed bugs.
+We know that bed bugs are good at hiding, so if you've treated your home for bed bugs, you may see them after treatment.
+It is also possible that if some of the eggs survived the treatment, you would see more bed bugs.

 After your home has been treated for bed bugs: Here are some tips to help prevent a re-infestation: